Nurturing Self-Esteem And Self Confidence

 3. Open Communication: Creating a safe and open environment for children to discuss their online experiences, concerns, and challenges is vital.
 Regular conversations about responsible online behavior, cyberbullying, and the importance of privacy can help children feel supported and empowered.

 4. Positive Role Modeling: Adults must lead by example and demonstrate healthy digital habits.
-This includes limiting their own screen time, engaging in face-to-face interactions, and practicing responsible social media usage.
+This includes limiting their own screen time, engaging in face-to-face interactions, and practising responsible social media usage.

 The impact on children’s mental health is multifaceted and requires a balanced approach.
 While technology provides numerous benefits, it is essential to recognize and address the potential adverse effects on mental well-being.
 By fostering digital literacy, open communication, and healthy boundaries, we can empower children to navigate the digital landscape safely, ensuring that technology enriches their lives rather than compromising their mental health.